MPI-IS/cute-shm/README.md

 # - "meta": related metadata
 a: np.ndarray = shm_arrays["a"]["data"]

+# note: 'a' is not a copy of the array located in the shared memory.
+#       It is a numpy array which data buffer points to the shared memory.

 # meta data consists mostly of things you will certainly not need.
 a_meta: cute.SharedArrayMeta = shm_arrays["a"]["meta"]
 a_meta["shape"] # the shape of the array, same as a.shape